 -- Airport transportation to the Kimpton Epic hotel:

 Metrorail from Miami International Airport (MIA) to the Epic.
 Recommended.
 Take Metrorail to Government Center.
 Take the Metromover to the Hyatt stop and walk across the street.

 Tri-Rail from Fort Lauderdale/Hollywood International Airport (FLL).
 Several transfers make it challenging after a long flight with heavy luggage.
 On the baggage claim level, take the free Airport Shuttle bus to the Griffin Road Tri-Rail Station.
-Take Tri-Rail to Metro Transfer Station.
+Take Tri-Rail to Metrorail Transfer Station.
 Take Metroliner to Government Center.
 Take the Metromover to the Hyatt stop and walk across the street to the Epic.
 Note this transportation method could take two hours or more depending on the timing to catch the airport shuttle bus to Tai-Rail, the Trip-Rail, the Metrorail, and the Metromover.

 Brightline from Palm Beach International Airport (PBI).
 Check the app for discounts.
-Take the airport shuttle to the West palm Brightline station.
-Take Britline to Miami City Central station.
+Take the airport shuttle bus to the West Palm Beach Brightline station.
+Take Brightline to Miami City Central station.
 Take Metromover to the Hyatt stop and walk across the street.

 Uber is available at all airports.
-Lyft -- Check for discounts if taking a train for at least one leg of your journey.
+Lyft -- Check for discounts if taking the Brightline for at least one leg of your journey.
 This is likely your quickest option from PBI to Miami.

 Kimpton Epic Miami - Receiving Department

 Hold for Arrival - NAREE Mary Doyle-Kimball Exec.
 Dir

 ATTN: (Contact Name and Phone Number & Exhibitor Company Name)